 Welcome to Nepal!

-It is a extensive delight to fly to Kathmandu on a clear day.
-The views of snow-capped mountain peaks sprawling down below you are almost blissful, beginning a whole chain of memorable experiences that stay with you for a long, long time.
-A representative and driver from Luxury DMC will meet you at the airport and escort you to your hotel.
+It is a panoramic thrill flying into Kathmandu on a clear day.
+The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
+A representative and driver from Yeti Adventure will meet you at the airport and escort you to your hotel.
 The representative will help you check into hotel.
 At the hotel you will be briefed about your daily activities.

 Overnight at Hotel in Kathmandu

-After your leisurely breakfast at the hotel, start your day sightseeing with UNESCO Heritage sites Swayambhunath, Kathmandu and Patan.
+After your leisurely breakfast at the hotel, start your day sightseeing with UNESCO Heritage sites Swayambhunath, Kathmandu Durbar Square and Patan Durbar Square.

 Overnight at Hotel in Kathmandu